TIMCO: Services

 Prior to its acquisition by HAECO in 2014, TIMCO was one of the largest independent commercial jet MRO service providers in the world.
 The company supported airlines, leasing companies, and government with individually tailored aircraft care services.
-TIMCO ran structures and composites repair operations at its locations, capable of handling composite and bonded aluminum honeycomb assemblies.
+TIMCO ran structures and composites repair operations using composite and bonded aluminum honeycomb assemblies.

-TIMCO's maintenance operations are also supported by an engine center in Oscoda, Michigan, and the company provides line maintenance operations at many airports through its TIMCO LineCare network.
+TIMCO's maintenance operations were also supported by an engine center in Oscoda, Michigan, and the company provided line maintenance operations at airports through the TIMCO LineCare network.